npuneet1000/apnacollegedemo/README.md

 # apnacollegedemo
-This is my Git Repository
+This is my Git RepositorY
+Author - Puneet Sharma